 Guest blog by Michael Robertson

-Follow Michael’s training, racing and gear reviews on his blog Once a Runner, Always a Runner.
+To keep up with Michael’s training and racing adventures, follow along on his blog Once a Runner, Always a Runner.